 As great as American and English Bulldogs are, the French Bulldog has been the most popular bulldog-type breed.
-Also known as the Frenchie, these dogs were bred down in size to serve as attractive companions suitable for most families.
+Also known as the “Frenchie,” these dogs were bred down in size to serve as companions suitable for most families.

 It was during the Industrial Revolution in England when Frenchies first started popping up.
-They were popular toy-sized companions that could easily live in the small apartments of lace makers in Nottingham, England.
+They were toy-sized companions that could easily live in the often small apartments of lace makers in Nottingham, England.

 However, as the hub for the lace-making industry shifted to northern France, many of workers had to relocate.
-As such, they brought their toy-sized bulldog companions with them.
+So, they brought their toy-sized bulldog companions with them.
 And in the rural areas of the lace factories, Frenchies became a huge hit.

-Through the next decade, the old Frenchies were crossbred with other popular toy companions to develop the modern French Bulldog.
+Through the next decade, the old Frenchies were crossbred with other popular toy dogs to develop the modern French Bulldog we know.
 It’s believed that they were crossed with Pugs and other terriers, thus, developing their signature bat-like ears.

 French Bulldog Temperament

 French Bulldogs are the most popular bulldog-type breeds for a reason.
-It’s their playful nature, combined with a cheerful attitude, why Frenchies have infiltrated millions of homes around the world.
-There are few dogs as lively and optimistic as them.
+It’s because of their playful yet cheerful attitudes, why Frenchies have infiltrated millions of homes around the world.
+There are few dog breeds as lively and optimistic as them.

-Given their history as companion dogs in all types of environments, French Bulldogs are some of the most adaptable breeds.
+Given their history as companions in all types of situations, Frenchies are some of the most adaptable dog breeds.
 They were developed for small enclosures, such as apartments and small homes.
 However, they’ll thrive in rural areas and suburbs too.

 4. Australian Bulldog

-Though the Australian Bulldog resembles his English cousin, there are obvious influences of other breeds, such as Boxers.
-And as the name says, this bulldog-type originated from down under, in Australia circa 1998.
+Though the Australian Bulldog resembles his English cousin, there are obvious influences of other dog breeds, such as the Boxers.
+And as the name says, this bulldog-type originated from down under, in the rurals of Australia, circa 1998.

 Australian Bulldogs were first developed by Noel and Tina Green, the founders of an Australian breeding program.
-Their goal was to develop a functional bulldog that was more suited for the harsh environment of Australia.
+Their goal was to develop a functional bulldog that was more suited for the harsh living of the Australian outback.

 Of course, the main breed used for this bulldog was the English Bulldog.
 However, other breeds such as the Boxer, Bullmastiff and Staffordshire Bull Terrier were used.
-The result was a bulldog with less wrinkles and longer limbs, at least physically.
+The result was a Bully with less wrinkles and longer limbs.

 Australian Bulldog Temperament